GaloyMoney/dealer/README.md

 - 3x (deposit to keep 2x on average and avoid liquidation) are the current fund transfer rules.

-Also see the [Profit and loss analysis](./PNL.md) of the long basis trade with futures contracts.
+Also see the [Grafana Dashboard Charts Explained](./GRAFANA.md), and the [Profit and loss analysis](./PNL.md) of the long basis trade with futures contracts.